cosmos/sdk-tutorials/interchain-exchange/tutorial/09-walkthrough.md

 ## Compare Balances

-After the exchange has been exectured, compare the new balances and see the new `IBC` token voucher in your balance.
+After the exchange has been executed, compare the new balances and see the new `IBC` token voucher in your balance.

 ```bash
 # Get balance